Lonestar137/notes/wine/gaming/bnet.md

 So, after doing that once, I swap back to the default(soda-9.0.1) and restart the app.
 From there it works like normal, most likely the other run created some files or something.

+Another thing, I'm trying is to add it to Steam as non-steam game.
+So, just add the HOTS.exe as a non-steam game, specify the proton version and go.
+It will prompt you to reinstall bnet but that's fine, everything else works as expected.